Alaska Department of Fish and Game

 Americans enjoy unparalleled opportunities to hunt, fish and experience wildlife largely because of a far-sighted conservation effort launched 75 years ago.
 In many cases the very presence of animals on the landscape and fish in the water is tied directly to this effort, which has also helped instill a new appreciation for wildlife in generations of Americans.

-Most people are aware of the virtual extermination of American bison in the 1800s, but unregulated commercial hunting and ...
+Most people are aware of the virtual extermination of American bison in the 1800s, but unregulated commercial hunting and widespread ...
 Conserving Wildlife Article Continued